Jimmy062006/ESIClient.Dotcore/docs/UniverseApi.md

 # **PostUniverseNames**
 > List<Object> PostUniverseNames (List<int?> ids, string datasource = null)

-Get names and categories for a set of ID's
+Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.  - --
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types, Factions  - --

 ### Example
 ```csharp